 This plant gets both of its common names from its appearance - the bulbous trunk and flowing fronds make it easily recognizable!

-The Elephant's Foot plant is designed to be able to withstand extended periods of little or no rainfall, as they store water in their large trunk.
+The Ponytail Palm plant is able to withstand extended periods of little or no rainfall, as they store water in their large trunk.
 Therefore, it's important not to overwater this plant.

-Can live for a really long time if it gets the right amount of light and water.
-You should particularly make sure not to water it too much.
+They can live for a really long time if it gets the right amount of light and water.
+You should particularly make sure not to water it too often.

 Note that these plants grow very slowly, so don't worry if yours doesn't seem to be 'progressing'.
 As long as its care needs are being met it is probably just taking its time.
-Because of their slow growth, it can be expensive to buy a more mature Elephant's Foot.
-However, if you have the patience, then buying a smaller, young plant is much more affordable and it will then stay with you for many years.
+Because of their slow growth, it can be expensive to buy a more mature Ponytail Palm.
+However, if you have the patience, then buying a smaller, young plant is much more affordable.

-Ideally, you should place your Elephant's Foot somewhere with access to bright light, although you should then keep an eye on it to make sure that the leaves don't get burnt from too much direct sunlight.
+Ideally, you should place your Ponytail Palm somewhere with access to bright light, although you should keep an eye on it to make sure that the leaves don't get burnt from too much direct sunlight.
 If you start to notice brown / burnt-looking marks on the leaves, try moving it somewhere a bit more sheltered or, for example, placing a thin sheer curtain on the window to help filter out some of the light.

 There are some registered wild-grown Beaucarneas in Mexico that are over 350 years old!
 However, they're unfortunately now at risk in the wild due to the destruction and pollution of their natural habitat.